research_survey_article.png

 10. Murrock CJ, Graor CH.
 Effects of dance on depression, physical function, and disability in underserved adults.
 J Aging Phys Act.
 2014;22(3):380-385. doi:10.1123/japa.2013-0003.
 Available at https://pubmed.ncbi.nlm.nih.gov/23945631/ [Accessed January 2023]

 *Actimel Core, Plus, Dairy Free & 00 range contain Vitamins D and B6 to help support the normal function of the immune system.
-Actimel kids contains vitamin D to support the normal function of the immune system in children. **Actimel 0% Fat 0% Added Sugars : No added sugars, contains naturally occurring sugars. ***Except for Actimel Kids range. ****Vitamin B6 contributes to normal energy-yielding metabolism. △RI: Reference intake of an average adult (8400 KJ/2000 Kcal) (as per Food Information Regulations).
-Enjoy as part of a balanced diet and healthy lifestyle.
+Actimel kids contains vitamin D to support the normal function of the immune system in children. **Actimel 0% Fat 0% Added Sugars : No added sugars, contains naturally occurring sugars. ***Except for Actimel Kids range. ****Vitamin B6 contributes to normal energy-yielding metabolism. †RI: Reference intake of an average adult (8400 KJ/2000 Kcal) (as per Food Information Regulations).
+Enjoy as part of a balanced diet and healthy lifestyle. △Actimel is the best selling immune support brand in the chilled yogurts and desserts immune support category in the UK, based on value and volume sales.
+Source: Circana All Outlets excl Discounters, Chilled Yogurts and Desserts Immune Support Segment, value and volume sales for 52 w/e 10 August 2024.

 x